Traveling with $10,000 Cash

 Standing to Contest the Forfeiture of Currency at the Airport

-The Government might object the traveler having “standing” to contest the forfeiture if their ties to the currency are speculative.
+The Government might object to the traveler having “standing” to contest the forfeiture if their ties to the currency are speculative.

 To contest a governmental forfeiture action, claimants must have statutory standing through compliance with Rule C(6) of the Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions, as well as the Article III standing required for any action brought in federal court.